What is Hepatic Encephalopathy?

 Symptoms are more noticeable to other people.

-Your doctor may tell you what "Grade" of HE you or your loved one has.
-Minimal hepatic encephalopathy and Grade 1 is considered covert HE.
-Grades 2, 3 and 4 are overt HE.
-Grade 2 is the least severe overt HE and grade 4 is the most severe overt HE.
+Your healthcare provider may tell you what "grade" of HE you or your loved one has.
+Minimal hepatic encephalopathy and grade 1 are considered covert HE.
+Grades 2, 3, and 4 are considered overt HE, with grade 2 being the least severe, and grade 4 being the most severe.

 Hepatic encephalopathy symptoms outlined by grade include: